 Kelly Nossiter 380447

 MHO’s Self-Help Homeownership Program provides families and individuals the opportunity to achieve the dream of homeownership.
 The Self-Help program brings together a group of four to six qualifying families to work cooperatively to build their homes under the guidance of an MHO construction supervisor.
 All homes are financed with low-interest USDA mortgages, which along with the “sweat equity” construction hours put in by the homeowners, reduces the cost of the homes.
-With the Self-Help program, neighbors work alongside one another to build community from the ground up.
+With the Self-Help program, neighbors work alongside one another to build a community from the ground up.
 The program is labor intensive, but also immensely rewarding.
 Read what Treva Williams, one of our Self-Help homeowners, has to say.

 MHO is currently recruiting families and individuals for the next round of Self-Help homes.
 Learn more about the program and get some answers to frequently asked questions.